StanfordVL/iGibson/README.md

 =================
 **This is the gibson2 0.0.1 release.
 Bug reports, suggestions for improvement, as well as community developments are encouraged and appreciated.** [change log file](misc/CHANGELOG.md).

+Support for [Gibson v1](http://github.com/StanfordVL/GibsonEnv/) will move to this repo.

 Database
 =================